rmed/kouta/docs/base-package.md

 Note that all components deriving from a single parent will be executed **in the same thread**.

 Method calls can be **posted to the event loop** via the `kouta::base::Component::post()` method.
 This is the core of the event-based architecture, as it allows to defer method execution in a single thread in an efficient manner.
+In addition, it is also possible to **post calls to lambdas and free functions**.

 A simple component could be: